-These tankless water heaters from EcoSmart is working on patented technology and is one of the best heaters available on the market today!
-The heater provides an excellent flow rate of 3 gallons per minute and runs on modern technology which can offer up to 50% savings on the electricity consumptions and bills.
+These tankless water heaters from EcoSmart are working on patented technology and is one of the best heaters available on the market today!
+The heater provides an excellent flow rate of 3 gallons per minute and runs on modern technology which can offer up to 50% savings on electricity consumption and bills.

 - The temperature can be adjusted very easily with the digital technology offering excellent digital temperature control with the 1-degree rise in the water temperature.

 - Copper and stainless steel material used in the designing of these heaters offer higher durability to the product.

 - The installation of the product must be carried out very carefully via skilled technicians or plumbers.

 Also Check: Top Propane Tankless Water Heaters Reviews

 2.Takagi T-KJr2-IN-NG Indoor Tankless Water Heater:

 This is one of the compact heaters available in the market which is best suited to meet the demands of a small family.
 The heater is designed using stainless steel, hence you can expect a longer life and lower maintenance charges.
 The flow rate offered by this tankless water heater is 6.6 GMP.

 - The body is made up of stainless steel, hence no damages due to wear and tear.

 - Compact in size, best suited to meet the demands of a small family.